hashkrish/se2001-notes/question_papers/23t1/endterm/set_1.md

 (d) `sed -n '/[[:upper:]]\{2\}$/ p' test.csv`

 ### Answer

 (a), (b), (d)

+### Explanation

+- Matching `{1}` will also match if there are two characters in the region, it will match the last character of the region.
+- `alnum` will match any alphanumeric character, but region code are only uppercase.

 ---

 <div style="page-break-after: always;"></div>

 ## Question 12 (sed) [MSQ] [6]

 Which of the following SED command(s) would print lines with Alice or Rabbit from `alice.txt` file.
 Hint:

 - The pipe character do not have special meaning in Basic Regular Expression Engine(BRE) unless escaped with a backslash
 - -E option in grep enables Extended Regular Expression Engine(ERE)
 - -n option prevent the default printing in sed

 (a) `sed -E 's/Alice\|Rabbit//' alice.txt`